cs3216/cs3216.github.io/assignments/mobile/index.md

 ## Objectives

-In this assignment you are required to deploy a mobile cloud application.
-Your goal is to demonstrate that you can design and implement a RESTful API, as well as build a HTML5 client that consumes your API.
+The high-level goal of this assignment is simple: a working mobile application that utilizes the capabilities of a mobile device and is able to persist the users' data in the cloud.
+Your task is to demonstrate that you can design and implement RESTful APIs, as well as build a HTML5 client that consumes your API.
 You can use any backend framework, but we will be providing examples in PHP.

 Remember, your goal is not to do a lot of work.
 Your goal is to use this opportunity to make a difference.
 If you can make a difference by just doing very little work, that is fine with us.

-Before you begin, do spend some time understanding the requirements for the assignment.
+Before you begin, please read through the whole assignment once to get a sense of what is required.
 The grading scheme can be found at the end of this handout.

 ## Introduction